Lunch, Anyone? Toro

 Everywhere we looked, someone was eating bright yellow corn on the cob, so that was our first selection.
 The maiz asado con alioli y queso cotija, a house special of grilled corn smothered in aioli, lime, cracked pepper, and aged, crumbled cheese ($8), was amazing, perfectly blending sweet and spicy.
 Next time, we’ll order two.

 We moved on to the atun crudo ($15), fresh sushi-grade yellowfin tuna served in a light sauce of soy, spicy cucumbers, citrus, and avocado, both sweet and spicy.
 This was unlike any tuna we’d ever had.

 We also ordered ostras en escabeche ($12), marinated oysters with grains of paradise (a West African pepper), lovage (a herb sometimes used in salads), and citrus.
 The four large oysters were plump and salty, served on mounds of sea salt on a cutting board.

 Finally, we selected the datiles con jamon ($6), Medjool dates filled with Marcona almonds and Cabrales blue cheese, wrapped in Serrano ham.
 This was our least favorite dish.
 The dates were oddly sugary and in our opinion, didn’t stand up to the rest of the meal.

 When we return to Toro, we’ll do some things differently.
 It was a mistake to order three dishes at once.
 Next time, we’ll order more slowly.
 It’s best to take your time, look around at what other people are enjoying, then decide what you want to try.
 Like at any good tapas restaurant, the dishes at Toro aren’t inexpensive, especially if you’re ordering enough to make a meal.
-If your budget is tight, you might consider a more filling sandwich ($8 for a fancy cheeseburger, $7 for a panini) or a salad served with chicken ($11).
+If your budget is tight, you might consider a more filling sandwich ($8 for a fancy cheeseburger, $8 to $10 for a panini) or a salad served with chicken ($11).